visit-dav/visit/src/doc/cli_manual/functions.rst

     The Turn functions are provided to simplify the removal of material or domain subsets.
 Instead of creating a SILRestriction object, you can use the Turn functions to turn materials or domains on or off.
-The TurnMaterialsOn function turns materials on and the TurnMaterialsOff function turns them off.
-The TurnDomainsOn function turns domains on and the TurnDomainsOff function turns them off.
+The TurnMaterialsOn function turns materials on.
 All of the Turn functions have three possible argument lists.
-When you do not provide any arguments, the function applies to all subsets in the SIL so if you called the TurnMaterialsOff function with no arguments, all materials would be turned off.
-Calling TurnMaterialsOn with no arguments would turn all materials on.
+When you do not provide any arguments, the function applies to all subsets in the SIL so if you called the TurnMaterialsOn function with no arguments, all materials would be turned off.
 All functions can also take a string argument, which is the name of the set to modify.
-For example, you could turn off domain 0 by calling the TurnDomainsOff with a single argument of "domain0" (or the appropriate set name).
+For example, you could turn on material 0 by calling the TurnMaterialsOn with a single argument of "material0" (or the appropriate set name).
 All of the Turn functions can also be used to modify more than one set if you provide a tuple of set names.
 After you use the Turn functions to change the SIL restriction, you might want to call the